HIPAA Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW PROTECTED HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-If you have any questions about this notice, please contact Alissa Rumsey via phone (860)309-7500 or email email@example.com.
+If you have any questions about this notice, please contact Alissa Rumsey via email alissa[at]alissarumsey.com.

 OUR PLEDGE REGARDING PROTECTED HEALTH INFORMATION

-We at Alissa Rumsey Nutrition & Wellness understand that protected health information about you and your health is personal.
+We at Alissa Rumsey Nutrition and Wellness P.C. understand that protected health information about you and your health is personal.
 We are committed to protecting health information about you.
-This Notice applies to all records of your care generated by Alissa Rumsey Nutrition & Wellness whether made by our personnel or your personal doctor.
+This Notice applies to all records of your care generated by Alissa Rumsey Nutrition and Wellness P.C. whether made by our personnel or your personal doctor.

 This Notice will tell you about the ways in which we may use or disclose protected health information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of protected health information.
 Federal law requires us to: